List of Emmerdale characters introduced in 2007: Cathy Hope

-Catherine "Cathy" Hope is the daughter of Bob Hope (Tony Audenshaw) and Viv Hope (Deena Payne).
+Catherine "Cathy" Hope is the daughter of Bob (Tony Audenshaw) and Viv Hope (Deena Payne).
 She first appeared in February 2007.

 Since Bob and Viv's remarriage in 2006 they had both wanted a child together.
 However, plans changed when Bob's daughter Dawn Woods (Julia Mallam) died in a show home explosion in July 2006.
 On the day of Dawn's funeral, Viv collapses and was found by her daughter Donna Windsor (Verity Rushworth).
 At the hospital, doctors revealed that Viv was pregnant.
 News spread quickly as Donna tells her brother and Viv's son Scott Windsor (Ben Freeman) and her husband Marlon Dingle (Mark Charnock) and Scott tells Dawn's ex-husband Terry Woods (Billy Hartman).
 Both Terry and Scott told Bob while his ex-wife Jean Hope (Susan Penhaligon) with Terry and Dawn's son T.J.
 Woods (Connor Lee) was inside.
 In August 2006, Viv was ready to have an abortion when Bob, Jean, Scott and Donna stopped her.

 In February 2007, Viv went into labour, and gave birth to twins.
 Bob helps deliver a daughter while her twin brother is delivered by Paddy Kirk (Dominic Brunt).
 Having been born in a shed on the moors, Viv and Bob decide to name the children Cathy and Heath, with their actual names being Catherine and Heathcliff.